realglobe-Inc/sugos/README.md

 SUGOS magically connect two clients on remote networks, and provides pseudo function interface as if they are on the same environment.

-It also supports event driven architecture and you can emit or listen remote events in [Node.js events](https://nodejs.org/api/events.html#events_events) style.
+It also supports event driven architecture.
+You can emit or listen remote events in [Node.js events](https://nodejs.org/api/events.html#events_events) style.
 This feature greatly helps you to build applications for IoT or Cloud Robotics.

 <!-- Overview End -->